metarhia/jstp-java/README.md

 #### Event

-Events are handled very alike to callbacks.
-To handle incoming events, add event handlers to your connection.
+To handle incoming events, you add event handlers with `addEventHandler()`.
+There can be multiple event handlers for each event.

 ```java
 connection.addEventHandler("interfaceName", "methodName", new ManualHandler() {